The1lama/Simpel-flask-web-site/README.md

 # Flask-web-site-with-python

-### This is an example for how to use the flask packages in python to create a local hosted website
+## This is an example for how to use the flask packages in python to create a local hosted website

 ---

-#### First you have to install the flask packages for it to work by going in to terminal and typing in "pip install flask", and know a bit of how to write code in python and especially in html, for you to be able to continue working with flask and making a website.
+### First you have to install the flask packages for it to work by going in to terminal and typing in "pip install flask", and know a bit of how to write code in python and especially in html, for you to be able to continue working with flask and making a website

 ---

 After that you will have to make a directory with the example name `flask`.